informalsystems/quartz/docs/getting_started.md

 quartz handshake --contract $CONTRACT

 ### ENCLAVE IS SETUP AND RUNNING!
 CONGRATS!
-### Now follow instructions in the Front End section of this doc to test the enclave
 ```

+Wahoo!
+Now follow the instructions in the [Front End section](#frontend) of this doc to test the application with a real enclave.

 ### Using an enclave on another machine
 You can use a remote enclave machine by setting the following env var: